ig3/srf-scheduler/README.md

 specified number of study days.
 Days without study are ignored.
 The current day is ignored if there are prior study days.

-The purpose of this function is to provide an estimate of the study time in the next 24 hours per card due in the next 24 hours.
-This is used to calculate the new card mode.
-It is a factor in calculating the estimated forward looking average study time.
+The purpose of this function is to estimate the study time in the next 24 hours, calculated as the number of cards due multiplied by this average.

 ### getAverageStudyTimePerDay